Huotes/CommitMaker/README.md

 Chuck Norris had to stop washing his clothes in the ocean.
 The tsunamis were killing people.

 Chuck Norris invented his own type of karate.
 It's called Chuck-Will-Kill.

+Rules of fighting: 1) Don't bring a knife to a gun fight.
+2) Don't bring a gun to a Chuck Norris fight.